hellmarbecker/blog/_drafts/2022-10-02-advanced-alert-scheduling-in-imply-pivot.markdown

 This is possible using multiple alert conditions, and custom measures.
 Let's see how!

+In this tutorial I am working with [Polaris](https://docs.imply.io/polaris/quickstart/) but all steps work the same in Imply Hybrid or Enterprise.

 ## Defining the schedule

 Define the schedule as a custom measure in Pivot.
 From the cube editor, go to `Measures` and define a new measure that takes the value 1 when you want the alert to run, and 0 otherwise.
 I want the alert to fire only between 7am and midnight, so here's my formula: